IST356M001SP25/assignment-04-kgachuki25/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+With this assignment, I learned how to combine the pandas and streamlit modules to both input and output data in a UI.
+Most of the functions were not too challenging, although I did need to check the pandas documentation for functions like selecting specific types.
+Running tests to make sure the functions were outputing the right values helped me solve most of the issues I ran into.
+I struggled most with setting up the filters for the main script, but the debugger helped me figure out what was going wrong with the outputs.
+Overall, this helped me understand how to upload and filter dataframes, and modify the filters based on user input.